 Below Rausch identifies the top six essential oils for migraines.
 When choosing the right one for you, it's important to consider the specific properties of each and how they correspond with your ailments, but it's just as important to consider how the oil makes you feel at a basic level.
 "It always depends on the person's response to the oil," Rausch notes.
 If you find that you gravitate toward a particular essential oil, listen to your instincts.

 We all know how calming the scent of lavender can be.
 It is often used as a sleep aid—sprayed on pillows or infused in body oils to apply before going to bed.
 Rausch explains that it's sedative nature is especially helpful when dealing with migraines for those who "want to have that feeling of induced sleep."
-If migraines are keeping you from getting the rest you need, a lavender essential oil will not only instill calm, but it can also help you fall asleep.
+If migraines are keeping you from getting the rest you need, the lavender essential oil will not only instill calm, but it can also help you fall asleep.
 Lavender's fresh, soft, and floral aroma mixes well with basically everything, says Rausch, so it's wonderful to blend for a customized cure.

 Roman chamomile can act both as a stimulant or as a calming sedative-like lavender, though Rausch recommends it as the latter, noting it's "great for stress or insomnia."
 Like lavender, Roman chamomile is pain-relieving, addressing the discomfort of headaches while providing other benefits.
 She explains that it's also antispasmodic, staving off muscle spasms that can incite migraines.
 Rausch describes Roman chamomile as having a sweet quality, like apple, and recommends blending it with lavender, frankincense, and rosemary.